roodriiigooo/PWNAGOTCHI-CUSTOM-FACES-MOD/README.md

 Enjoy!

 # Troubleshooting
-- Check the log file, read and interpretinterpre
+- Check the log file, read and interpret
 ```console
 root@pwnagotchi:/# tail -f /var/log/pwnagotchi.log
 ```
 - Restore the backup files that we placed in `/files-backup/`

-- If you don't have permission, try `chmod 777`.
+- If you don't have permission, try `chmod 777`

+- Make sure that **all entries related to the plugins** are indeed in the `config.toml` file

 - PM me [:D](https://github.com/roodriiigooo/)